grscheller/bm-probability-distributions/README.md

 Package to generate and visualize probability distributions.

-Part of the "Boring Math" PyPI **bm** namespace for mathematical hobby projects.
-A work-in-progress.

 * **Repositories**
   * [bm.probability-distributions][1] project on *PyPI*
   * [Source code][2] on *GitHub*
 * **Detailed documentation**
   * [Detailed API documentation][3] on *GH-Pages*

 This project is part of the
 [Boring Math][4] **bm.** namespace project.